kaugm/mmwm/README.md

 Solitary and fullscreen windows on the desktop now have borders

 #### TODO
-Still some vestiges of unused features: scratchpad, monocle mode & bstack mode\
+Still some vestiges of unused features: scratchpad\
 Clean up the code\
 Update border color on the fly for theming